 The art community is alive in Allentown.
 Every first Friday of the month Allentown hosts a gallery walk, known as “First Fridays.”
 Find yourself rubbing elbows with some of the city’s most creative trailblazers.
-Discover fresh talent from 6 p.m. to 9 p.m. from galleries like Studio Hart, Indigo Art, El Museo and Dreamland Art Studio.
+Discover fresh talent from 6 p.m. to 9 p.m. from galleries like Studio Hart, El Museo and Dreamland Art Studio.

 History in the Streets

 Allentown features a historic district listed on the National Register of Historic Places.
 It’s an enchanting part of the city, where beautiful cottage style homes fill the neighborhood and historic landmarks are at every turn, from the legendary Kleinhans Music Hall to the Theodore Roosevelt Inaugural National Historic Site, one of the only spots outside the nation’s capital where a U.S. president took the oath of office.
 Other notable buildings include the Allendale Theater, home to the Theatre of Youth; Butler Mansion and First Presbyterian Church.
 Take a self-guided tour of the neighborhood’s charms on our Allentown Amble.